-Are you looking to sell your consumer product to Thrifty Foods?
-This training will walk you through what to do and how to get started.
-Karen Waksman, founder of Retail MBA, will provide you with the information and resources you need to get your product into Thrifty Foods stores.
+Are you interested in selling your consumer product to Thrifty Foods?
+In this short video training, we will guide you through the steps of selling to Thrifty Foods.
+Provide you with the resources required to get started.
+Karen Waksman, the founder of Retail MBA will equip you with information on how to introduce your product into Thrifty Foods stores.

 Thrifty Foods Vendor

-If you want to learn more about selling to Thrifty Foods, please visit Retail MBA for more information.
+If you’re interested, in learning more about selling your products at Thrifty Foods please visit Retail MBA for information.

 Transcript Outline "Become a Thrifty Foods Vendor - How to Sell to Thrifty Foods Stores" Video Training Here...

-Hey everyone, this is Karen Waksman, founder of Retail MBA.
-Today, we’re going to be talking about selling to Thrifty Foods.
-If you have a great consumer product that you think should be in their stores, this little training will walk you through what to do and how to get started.
-Please watch this video to the very end as we will be adding additional content to help you on your journey of selling to the stores.
-Also, please like, subscribe, and comment below.
-We appreciate you!
+Hello everyone I’m Karen Waksman, the founder of Retail MBA.
+Today we’ll be discussing the process of selling your products to Thrifty Foods.
+If you have a consumer product that you believe should be available, in their stores this brief training will guide you through the steps to get started.
+Make sure to watch this video until the end as we’ll provide content to assist you in your journey of selling to these stores.
+Also don’t forget to like, subscribe and leave a comment below.
+We truly appreciate your support!